requestly/requestly/README.md

 Our mission is to help developers ship web and mobile apps faster and with confidence by giving them the tools to debug & resolve issues without external dependency.

+## 🎓 Student Program

+We're excited to support the next generation of developers by offering Requestly completely free for students.
+Whether you're just starting out or refining your skills, you'll have full access to all our tools at no cost.
+* **Easy sign-up**: Simply register with your student email.
+If you don't see your student email domain on our list, add your college domain as a PR in our open-source github repo
+* **Unlimited access**: Enjoy every feature of Requestly without any fees.
+* **No expiration**: Stay free for as long as you're a student.

 ## Contributors

 [![All Contributors](https://img.shields.io/github/all-contributors/requestly/requestly?color=ee8449&style=flat-square)](#contributors)